Frequently Asked Questions about the Post-Baccalaureate Nurse Residency Program at University of Colorado Hospital

 I applied for the last program.
 Do I need to re-submit my application?

 You must go online and re-submit an online application for each program you would like to be considered for.
 If you do not want to make any changes or updates to the resume, supplemental application, unofficial transcripts or clinical evaluation that was submitted with your last application, you do not need to re-submit them.
 Human Resources holds all supplemental applications, unofficial transcripts, and clinical evaluations for six months.
 Therefore if you applied for the July program and are re-applying for the October program, you only need to apply online again.
 If you would like to re-submit any updated documents, please do so.
 We will only use the most current submissions.

 My preceptor spends more time with me than my clinical instructor.
 Who should complete my clinical evaluation?

-Your clinical evaluation must be completed by your clinical instructor.
+Your clinical evaluation must be completed by your most recent clinical instructor.
 This evaluation includes questions regarding your academic performance that your preceptor may not be privy to.